iK4tsu/ipleiria-algorithms-and-data-structure-exam-2019_2020/README.md

-## Algorithms and Data Struture 2017/2018 practical exam
+## Algorithms and Data Struture 2019/2020 practical exam

 The code in this project is garbage!
 DO NOT READ IT! \
-Only the code inside the folder 'examenormal' was written by me to solve the exam. \
+This is the solution for this exam given by the teachers.
-Everything else was written by the teachers and I have zero connection with it!
+I have no connection with this what so ever.